Precision Pest Control

 What You Can Expect:

-- Reduces tick populations by targeting hosts.
+• Reduces tick populations by targeting the rodent hosts they depend on

-- Seasonal installation with ongoing monitoring.
+• Seasonal installation with ongoing monitoring

 Is Spraying Dangerous?